Adrian Johns

 Reading.”
 Nature 409:6818 (January 2001), 287.

 “Printing: Invention of, Europe.”
+D.

-D. Jones (ed.), Censorship (4 vols.
-London: Fitzroy Dearborn, 2001),
+Jones (ed.), Censorship (4 vols.
+London: Fitzroy Dearborn, 2001), III,

-III, 1950-55.
+1950-55.

-Book reviews for Annals
+Book reviews for American

-History, History, Isis, Journal of Interdisciplinary
+German History, History, Isis, Journal of

 Contributor to the Dictionary of

-National Biography, New Dictionary of National Biography, Encyclopaedia of the Scientific Revolution (Routledge, 2000), and Reader’s Guide to the History of
+National Biography, New Dictionary of National Biography, Encyclopaedia of the Scientific Revolution (Routledge,

 iv.
 Podcasts, Newspaper Articles, etc. (selected)